Bin Ramke

 through a multiplicity of

-crossing verticals and horizontals.)
+crossing verticals and horizontals.)back and below

 where the lines converge